 A lot of developers have appreciated the introduction of dual passwords in MySQL in the recent past.
-The concept of double password in SQL ensures that it supports current as well as a secondary password for the convenience of the user.
-Now, this should help the user for the transition to the new password in a straightforward way.
+The concept of a double password in SQL ensures that it supports current as well as secondary passwords for the convenience of the user.
+Now, this should help the user for transition to the new password in a straightforward way.

 You do not have to live with the fear of changing the password at a frenetic pace.
 Once you have all the code update, you can remove your old password and start your work again.
 However, if you don’t want to deal with your new and old password, the best way is to ask SQL Server to generate a random password for you to counter lousy login.

 2. Better Support than Before

 If I am not wrong, then most of you have not observed powerful features in the previous versions of SQL.
 When SQL 8.0 came into the market, we have witnessed a lot of new features added to it.